 Congratulations on being offered a place at Oxford to read Russian.
 Here is some information about the course, and about the reading that you need to do between now and your arrival in Oxford.
 Please do not limit your preparation to reading, however.
 Try to learn a few words every day (perhaps on the flash-card system, if that works for you).
-Keep up with Russian news on the Internet (the yandex.ru site gives you a selection of generally rather pro-government stories; Ekho Moskvy and Novaya Gazeta, as well as OpenSpace.Ru, are more oppositional; Ria Novosti is - at the moment - somewhere between the two ends of the spectrum).
+Keep up with Russian news on the Internet (the yandex.ru site gives you a selection of generally rather pro-government stories; Ekho Moskvy and Novaya Gazeta, as well as Meduza and Colta are oppositional).
 Watching YouTube videos can be a fun way to immerse yourself in the culture - though quite some distance from the kind of material you will be covering in Oxford, which is what I shall concentrate on here.